comprobo25/comprobo25.github.io/assignments/final_project.md

 Whether you revise them or not, at this time you should add an assessment plan for each goal.
 How will you (and we) know that you achieved each goal, and how will we know how well you achieved it?
 The assessment plan does not need to be a tangible assignment; you are welcome to propose a reflection or any other strategy.

 To turn in this assignment you should include all of the content from you phase 0 goals, any revisions to your goals, and your assessment plan.
-Please submit your assignment <a-no-proxy href="https://olin.instructure.com/courses/143/assignments/1670" > here </a-no-proxy>.
+Please submit your assignment on Canvas.

-### Phase 2 (reflection and assessment) Due by end of finals 12/17
+### Phase 2 (reflection and assessment) Due by the end of finals period 12/19

 At the end of the project you will assign yourself a grade that indicates how well you think you achieved your goals.
 Along with your grade, you will send us a 2­-3 page narrative reflection that explains your progress towards these goals.
 This reflection should again build upon the document you submitted earlier: include the unmodified phase 1 assignment and add your concluding thoughts at the end.